rancher/rancher-docs/docs/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/set-up-cloud-providers/amazon.md

     useInstanceMetadataHostname: true/false
 ```

-Existing clusters using **External** cloud provider will set `--cloud-provider=external` for Kubernetes components but not facilitate setting node name.
+Existing clusters using **External** cloud provider will set `--cloud-provider=external` for Kubernetes components but won't set the node name.

 3. Install the AWS cloud controller manager after the cluster finishes provisioning.
 Note that the cluster isn't successfully provisioned and nodes are still in an `uninitialized` state until you deploy the cloud controller manager.
 This can be done via [Helm charts in UI](#helm-chart-installation) or manually.